RumeelHussainbnb/CoreDAODocs/docs/Learn/products/btc-staking/Redeeming-Guide.md

 ## Reward Distribution Information

 * **Distribution of Rewards:** Core token rewards are distributed to stakers as incentives for their contribution to network security and governance.
-* **Reward Source:** Rewards are sourced from the consensus reward pool shared between participants of Core's dual mechanisms: dPoW (Bitcoin miners) and dPoS (Core stakers).
+* **Reward Source:** Rewards are sourced from the consensus reward pool shared between participants of Core's dual mechanisms: dPoW (Bitcoin miners) and dPoS (BTC and CORE stakers).

 ## Redeem an Expired Staked BTC